Frequently Asked Questions about Adult Day Care and St. Francis Adult Day Center

 How often should an older person attend adult day care?

-Depending on the individual and family, a participant may attend St. Francis Adult Day Center three to five days a week.
+Depending on the individual and family, a participant may attend St. Francis Adult Day Center two to five days a week.

 What is the difference between adult day care and adult day health?